 Germs in restrooms may concern you.
 You are not likely to catch a viral or bacterial disease on a toilet seat.Do Cold Sores Mean You Have an STD?

 Having a cold sore does not necessarily mean you have an STD.
-Most of the cold sores are caused by herpes simplex virus type 1 (HSV-1), which usually affects the lips and is not generally transmitted by sexual contact.Can You Get Trichomoniasis Without Being Sexually Active?
+Most cold sores are caused by herpes simplex virus type 1 (HSV-1), which typically is not transmitted by sexual contact.How Does a Man Know if He Has HPV?

-Learn what medical treatments can help you treat syphilis and how long it takes to treat the infection to speed up your recovery.How Long Does It Take for Gonorrhea To Show up in Males?
+Learn what medical treatments can help you treat syphilis and how long it takes to treat the infection to speed up your recovery.Is It Genital Warts or Skin Tags?

 There are more sexually transmitted diseases than just the ones you've heard of.
 Find out what you've been missing with the STD Quiz.STDs in Men

-Herpes simplex virus 1 (HSV-1) and simplex virus 2 (HSV-2) are the two types of herpes virus and will look different as they develop during five stages.Yeast infections vs. STDs in Men and Women
+Herpes simplex virus 1 (HSV-1) and simplex virus 2 (HSV-2) are the two types of herpes virus and will look different as they develop during five stages.What Is the Fastest Way To Get Rid of Genital Warts?